KurayiChawatama/KurayiChawatama/README.md

 # Hi there! 👋

-I'm a first-year Molecular Biology and Genetics student at Uludag University in Turkey, proudly representing my Zimbabwean roots. 🇿🇼 Currently, I'm on a thrilling journey through the world of molecular biology, driven by a passion for exploring the intricate realms of genomics and epigenomics.
+I'm a first-year Molecular Biology and Genetics student at Uludağ University in Turkey, and proudly Zimbabwean 🇿🇼.
+Currently, I'm on a thrilling journey through the world of molecular biology, driven by a passion for exploring the intricate realms of genomics and epigenomics.

 ## About Me